 Bottled water packaging has the lowest environmental footprint of all packaged drinks.

 Bottled water companies put as much care into their packaging as they do their water, opting for materials that protect the health and safety of their consumers while leaving a small environmental footprint.
 Producing, transporting and recycling plastic bottled water containers use much less energy than aluminum, cartons and glass containers.
-In addition, because of bottle light weighting, bottled water producers have reduced plastic use by an average of 27 percent in recent years.
 All bottled water packaged in plastic containers are 100 percent recyclable, including the cap (but only when it is attached to the bottle).

 Most bottled water companies package their products using plastic or glass containers.
 Plastic containers comprise 97.3 percent of the bottled water market, while glass bottles account for 2.3 percent.